How to Use PropertyIQ Scores to Pick a Real Estate Market

 Use the score as a first filter:

-- Scores above 80: Strong market conditions.
-Low supply, strong demand, reasonable valuation.
+- Scores above 80: The model expects strong outperformance versus the market's state.
 Warrants deeper research.

-- Scores 60–80: Solid conditions with trade-offs.
+- Scores 60–80: Expected outperformance with trade-offs.
 Understand what is driving the score before committing.

-- Scores 40–60: Average or mixed conditions.
+- Scores 40–60: Expected to perform about in line with the state.
 Not a buy or avoid signal — depends on your strategy.

-- Scores below 40: Meaningful headwinds in the current data.
-High inventory, weak demand, or significant overvaluation (or some combination).
+- Scores below 40: Expected to underperform the state, often alongside high inventory, weak demand, or significant overvaluation.
 Requires a long time horizon or a specific thesis.

-The Score Is a Snapshot, Not a Prediction
+The Score Is a Prediction, Not a Guarantee

-The PropertyIQ Score tells you where a market stands today relative to all other markets we track.
-It does not tell you what will happen next.
-A market scoring 18 might recover strongly over the next five years.
-A market scoring 99 might face new supply.
+The PropertyIQ Score is a forward-looking prediction of how a market is likely to perform over roughly the next three years relative to its state.
+It is not a guarantee.
+A market scoring 18 might still recover strongly over the next five years.
+A market scoring 99 might face new supply that changes the picture.
 The score is a starting point, not a conclusion.

 The most useful application: use the score to quickly narrow 400+ markets to a shortlist, then dig into the underlying metrics for the markets that rank highest for your strategy.